 I conducted my audit in accordance with applicable law and International Standards on Auditing (UK) (ISAs (UK)), as required by the Code of Audit Practice approved by the Accounts Commission for Scotland.
 My responsibilities under those standards are further described in the auditor's responsibilities for the audit of the financial statements section of my report.
 I was appointed under arrangements approved by the Accounts Commission on 10 June 2021.
-This is my first year of appointment.
+The period of total uninterrupted appointment is 2 years.
 I am independent of the Lanarkshire Valuation Joint Board in accordance with the ethical requirements that are relevant to my audit of the financial statements in the UK including the Financial Reporting Council's Ethical Standard, and I have fulfilled my other ethical responsibilities in accordance with these requirements.
 Non-audit services prohibited by the Ethical Standard were not provided to the Lanarkshire Valuation Joint Board.
 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.